-The actions outlined in this proposal are informed by ecological objectives and management goals outlined in the site specific, Environmental Water Management Plan (EWMP).
+The actions outlined in this proposal are informed by ecological objectives and management goals outlined in the Lindsay-Mulcra-Wallpolla Environmental Water Management Plan (EWMP).
 Other environmental themes guiding site selection include providing and supporting refuge and habitat, maintaining site condition and creating resilience.
 This ensures the ability of sites to 'bounce back' and respond when conditions become more favourable (i.e. flooding/high river).
-Target flora and fauna include inundation dependent wetland vegetation species as well as waterbirds, fish, and frogs.
+Target flora and fauna at the proposed wetlands include inundation dependent wetland vegetation species as well as waterbirds, fish, and frogs.
 Other factors such as habitat and food resources are also a focus.